How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 4. Confirm the correctness of the previously indicated data and confirm the withdrawal of funds from the card.

 BTC is not transferred instantly because the transaction requires at least three confirmations from the system.
-This can take 10-15 minutes, and in cases of peak load on the system – up to an hour.
+This can take 10-15 minutes or even up to an hour in cases of peak load on the system

 Once you have BTC in your account, you can use them as you see fit.
 For instance, you can pay for goods and services.
 Or you can leave them in your account, waiting for them to go up in value so that you can sell them later at a profit.

 You can transfer BTC to other wallets.
-Transfers of Bitcoin to other wallets are carried out through functions of the wallets themselves.
-For this purpose, it is necessary to specify the public number of a wallet where it is planned to make the transfer, the sum of the transfer, and confirm the chosen action.
+Transfers of Bitcoin to other wallets are carried out through the functions of the wallets themselves.
+In this case, it is necessary to specify the public key of the wallet to which you plan to make the transfer, the sum of the transfer, and confirm the chosen action.

 It is important to remember that transactions in the Bitcoin system are irreversible, so it is necessary to check all entered data carefully when carrying out transactions.